 Castlevania is the first entry of the long-running Castlevania series, known as Akumajō Dracula (Demon Castle Dracula) in Japan.The player controls Simon Belmont, the latest in a long line of vampire hunters.
 The Belmonts have kept the peace of Transylvania for centuries by destroying the evil Count Dracula.
 Dracula, being a sore loser, has risen again to terrorize the countryside of Transylvania with the help of his minions to draw Simon out for revenge.
 Vowing to end his reign once and for all, Simon takes up the "Vampire Killer" whip, his family's Ancestral Weapon, and sets forth for Castlevania.One month after the game was first released in Japan on the Famicom Disk System, a version of the game was released for the MSX2.
 This version was released in Europe under the title of Vampire Killer.
 Vampire Killer features similar graphics and the same general sequence of levels and bosses, but had numerous major (and minor) gameplay differences, including required exploration of stages to find the key necessary to open the door at the end of every non-boss stage.The game received subsequent remakes on various platforms as Haunted Castle, Super Castlevania IV and Castlevania Chronicles.
 Castlevania on the Nintendo 64 was not one of these.This game has also seen several rereleases, including on the Game Boy Advance as part of the Classic NES Series, a PC bundle alongside Contra, and a Virtual Console release.

 Bat out of Hell: The first boss is a giant bat with a wingspan as long as your whip.
-You meet a trio of them during the final level, although you can just walk by them relatively easily.
+You meet a quattro of them in Stage 16, although you can just walk by them relatively easily.

 Beating A Dead Player: Expected from an older game like this, however, probably one of the most very clear and very creepy example of the early NES day.